 But then there is a funny Giles, who is actually very sweet, to the point that it's hard to reconcile this sensitive soul with the idiot who says things like, ‘If someone describes a Chinese restaurant as a good local chinky is this bad?’ or when he said he didn’t care what profession his son chose, ‘as long as he isn’t fat’, or this absolute mouldy peach of a tweet – ‘Girlfriend away and what do I do?
 Bang the mum next door?
 Take drugs and rape a stripper?
 No. I watch Miss Congeniality and CRY.
 Sniff.’
 And my personal favourite – ‘Next door have bought their 12 year old son a drum kit.
 For f**k’s sake!
 Do I kill him then burn it?
 Or do I f**k him then burn it?’

 WAIT.
 Damn it.
-I’m forgetting that Coren’s sole audience, now he’s off Twitter, are the rich, deplorable readership of The Times.
+I’m forgetting that Coren’s audience are the rich, deplorable readership of the Times.
 And they love him.
 So I think the idea is a non-starter, as fun as it sounds.
 Sorry guys.

 And let us also not forget Giles has done the odd completely amazing thing.
 There was that time he put Keith McNally in his place.
 Keith McNally, if you didn’t know, is a very successful New York restaurateur, and his most notable restaurant is probably Balthazar.
 Balthazar opened as a new Parisian-style bistro made to look like an old one, and for a while it was in every film and loved by every film star – basically, the coolest restaurant in New York for a time.
 Balthazar works in New York, because it’s like a Parisian Bistro Theme Park and, well, Americans love theme parks.
 Foolishly, Keith thought that we’d like this in London, forgetting two key factors: firstly, that the British really don’t care much about theme parks and secondly, we don’t need a Parisian Bistro Theme Park in London, because it takes us two and a half hours door-to-door to eat at Chez George or Bistro Paul Bert in Paris.